How You can Develop Business using Your Legal Skills

 Here are the 3 simple steps the Franchise Info uses to measure interest in your stories.

-You write a story, we distribute it to our LinkedIn connections, currently over 12,000 in the franchise industry.
+You write a story, we distribute it to our members, currently over 22,000 in the franchise industry.

 1. Help you measure your audience, based on the click throughs.
 You need market intelligence.
 But, we also provide you with some backlinking strategies and suggestions based on these measures.

 2. Franchise Info measures click throughs tell us who is listening.
 Improve your marketing content, based on what the we know about the individuals who read the article and their franchising problems.
 So, the next article can be tailored to a more specific audience.

 3. Repeat the process, once a quarter, providing you with objective analytics and 45 minutes to an hour of feedback on your audience, if you need it.

 How do you know it works?

 People say that they liked your blog or newsletter when you meet them.
 The connect with you & some of them become clients.